Steve Avila

-Early life and high school
+Early life

-Avila grew up in Arlington, Texas and attended South Grand Prairie High School.
-Avila was rated a four-star recruit and committed to play college football at TCU over offers from Kansas State and Utah.
+Avila was born on October 16, 1999, in Arlington, Texas, and attended South Grand Prairie High School.
+Avila was rated a four-star recruit and committed to play college football at Texas Christian University.
+His father is Mexican-American, and his mother is African-American.

 College career

-Avila redshirted his freshman season at TCU.
+Avila redshirted for the TCU Horned Frogs as a freshman.
 He played in 11 games as a redshirt freshman.
 Avila started nine games during his redshirt sophomore season with six at center, two at right tackle, and one at guard.
 He was named first team All-Big 12 Conference by the Associated Press and to the second team by the league's coaches.

+Professional career

+Avila was selected by the Los Angeles Rams in the second round (36th overall) of the 2023 NFL draft.
+In his rookie year, Avila started all 17 games at left guard, and was the only Rams player to have played every snap on offense.
+He was named to the PFWA All-Rookie Team.

+With the addition of guard Jonah Jackson in 2024, Avila moved from left guard to center, which was his natural position in college.
+Avila suffered a knee injury in the week 1 loss against the Detroit Lions and was placed on injured reserve on September 11, 2024, after it was determined he would require MCL surgery.
+Avila returned to left guard after he was activated on November 11, and he remained at left guard to begin the 2025 season.